Arclmpulse/group-30-vision/README.md

 Sometimes, the camera feed won't exit properly.
 Not sure why

+Servo actuation is a bit janky.
+Will need to improve.

 ## Changelog
+### Version 5.0
+Added trigger for servo actuation.
+Will require the use of serial and an Arduino.

 ### Version 4.3
 Compartmentalized the code a bit more.